Alternative Payment Methods

 Note: Alternative payment methods are not available to merchants in Brazil, Japan, and Russia.
 Not all alternative payment methods are available for merchants who sell specific prohibited goods and services.

-By adding funding sources to your Checkout integration, you agree to the PayPal Local Payment Methods Agreement.
+By adding funding sources to your Checkout integration, you agree to the PayPal Alternative Payment Methods Agreement.
 This is in addition to the User Agreement applicable to the country in which your business is domiciled.

 How alternative payment methods work